cheshire-cat-ai/core/README.md

 It is designed bottom up to be easy to understand and easy to extend with coding agents.

-Main use case of the Cat is to give [Pollo Watzlawick](https://www.youtube.com/@PieroSavastano) a real consciousness.
-But you can also use it to have fun, learn AI and bring your agents on the web.
+Main use case of the Cat is education & research.
+Many companies and institutions use it to publish agents on the web.

 ## Quickstart